ImaginationForPeople/imaginationforpeople/README.rst

 This software is the technical platform of the IP project.
 You can find it at http://imaginationforpeople.org

+You can find the full documentation at: http://i4p.readthedocs.org/en/develop/

 .. image:: https://secure.travis-ci.org/ImaginationForPeople/imaginationforpeople.png?branch=master
    :alt: Build Status
    :target: http://travis-ci.org/ImaginationForPeople/imaginationforpeople